NationalSecurityAgency/qgis-earthsunmoon-plugin/readme.md

 * ***Civil Twilight*** - This is a polygon of the civil twilight region.
 * ***Nautical Twilight*** - This is a polygon of the nautical twilight region.
 * ***Astronomical Twilight*** - This is a polygon of the astronomical twilight region.
 * ***Delta/resolution of polygon*** - This determines the number of points used to create the lines and polygons.
-The larger the number the less accurate it will be.
+A larger number means fewer points and less accuracy.
 The default value of 1.0 probably does not need to be changed in most instances.
 * ***Add solar disk diameter for day/night terminator calculation*** - The sun is not a point but a disk and this compensates for the day/night terminator with a refraction index of 0.833.
-What is most accurate?
+Should you check this box?
 It really depends on your definition of the day/night terminator line.
-By default this is not checked.
+By default it is not checked.
 * ***Automatically style output*** - When checked, the resulting output layers are nicely styled.
-* ***Clip polygons to project CRS bounds*** - The output vector layers coordinate reference is EPSG:4326 with longitude going from -180 to 180 degrees and latitude from -90 to 90 degrees.
+* ***Clip polygons to project CRS bounds*** - The output vector layer's coordinate reference is EPSG:4326 with longitude going from -180 to 180 degrees and latitude from -90 to 90 degrees.
 If you are using some other CRS and this is checked, then the resulting layers will be clipped to the project CRS.

 Here is an example of what is generated with automatic styling.